The Discovery Result Summary Tab

 Let's consider another example.

-We can see that PersonPhone.PhoneNumber has been detected within the Telephone classification and specifically by the Telephone International pattern.
-Yet, when we look at the sample displayed in the Data Browser the telephone numbers do not appear to be in international format at all.
+We can see that Customer.phone has been detected within the Telephone classification and specifically by the Telephone US pattern.
+Yet, when we look at the sample displayed in the Data Browser many of the telephone numbers do not appear to be US telephone numbers.

 For an explanation of why a DBMS column has been reported in the manner it has been, you can right-click on the result row and select "View in Performance".
 This will immediately open the Performance tab and highlight the discovery search performance statistics for that DBMS column, as explained in "The Discovery Result Performance Tab" section below.